Skip to main content

 The distribution field in your app schema allows you to configure how you want to distribute your app:

-• If you plan to list your app on the HubSpot App Marketplace, set the distribution field to "marketplace".
+• If you plan to list your app on the HubSpot Marketplace, set the distribution field to "marketplace".
 An example app schema for this option can be found here.
 If you choose this option, ensure that you set the type within the auth property to oauth, as detailed in the authentication section below.

 • If you want to allow your app to be installed in a specific set of allowlisted accounts, or if you want to restrict installation to a single account at a time, set distribution to "private".
 Ensure that you set the type within the auth property accordingly: